Lukewh/multipass-juju/README.md

 -h     Show this help.
 -n     Name of the multipass instance. [default: juju] -c     Juju Channel. [default: latest/beta]
+-t     Deploy postgreqsl to a model named "test".
 -d     Dev - install and run dotrun.
 EXPERIMENTAL - NOT RECOMMENDED
 ```